greenplum-db/gpdb-archive/gpdb-doc/markdown/best_practices/bloat.html.md

 Database bloat is disk space that was used by a table or index and is available for reuse by the database but has not been reclaimed.
 Bloat is created when updating tables or indexes.

 Because Greenplum Database heap tables use the PostgreSQL Multiversion Concurrency Control \(MVCC\) storage implementation, a deleted or updated row is logically deleted from the database, but a non-visible image of the row remains in the table.
-These deleted rows, also called expired rows, are tracked in a free space map.
-Running `VACUUM` marks the expired rows as free space that is available for reuse by subsequent inserts.
+Moreover, if the table has an index, index entries to these non-visible rows also remain.
+Running `VACUUM` marks the expired rows as free space that is available for reuse by subsequent inserts, and removes the corresponding index entries if any exist.

 It is normal for tables that have frequent updates to have a small or moderate amount of expired rows and free space that will be reused as new data is added.
 But when the table is allowed to grow so large that active data occupies just a small fraction of the space, the table has become significantly bloated.
 Bloated tables require more disk storage and additional I/O that can slow down query execution.
+It can also slow down data ingest if a bloated table has a unique index, as uniqueness validation checks will read the aforementioned index entries.

 **Important:**